 The Board members of the Treasure Island Museum and many of our supporters have formed deep ties to the island and its heritage.
 Working with an international museum design firm, we have created a vision for a new museum that will invite visitors

-the island, and develop their own.
+we have developed with the island, and to explore their own.

 Visitors will enter through a proposed entrance from the new

 Building One plaza opposite the ferry landing and transportation

 center.
 A space of 3,500 to 4,000 square feet has been allocated

 on the ground floor adjacent to the lobby.

 The new museum will engage visitors with three theaters of varying sizes and types, presenting different aspects of the island’s stories.
 The largest, the Connections Theater, on the left in this drawing, will be reconfigurable as an auditorium for lectures, presentations, community meetings and event rentals.

 In the center of the core area, guests will use the interactive map to dive deeper into whatever interests them about the island’s past, present and future.